0xRepo-Source/Project-Zipper/README.md

 # Project Zipper

-`pz` is a lightweight Go CLI that creates and extracts zip archives using only the Go standard library.
-It generates unique archive names by appending version suffixes when a zip with the base name already exists.
+`pz` is a lightweight Go CLI that creates and extracts zip and gzip archives using only the Go standard library.
+It generates unique archive names by appending version suffixes when an archive with the base name already exists.

 ## Prerequisites